Itinerary for open palace PROGRAMME scotland 2020

 We will explore the magnificent Inveraray Castle which has been standing on the shores of Loch Fyne since the 1400s, although the impressive castle we know today was inspired by a sketch by Vanbrugh, the architect of Blenheim Palace and Castle Howard in the 1700s.
 The foundation stone was laid in 1746 and what followed was the construction - to a design by the architects Roger Morris and William Adam - of a truly modern, baroque, Palladian and Gothic-style castle, architecturally before its time.
 We will take part is a privileged access session in the Castle archive to learn about collections management.

-We will travel to Ardgowan House which is is a fabulous late 18th-century mansion and estate on the Firth of Clyde near Inverkip, Scotland which opened its doors to the public only very recently.
+Then we will travel to Ardgowan House which is is a fabulous late 18th-century mansion and estate on the Firth of Clyde near Inverkip, Scotland which opened its doors to the public only very recently.
 The Ardgowan estate has been held by the Stewart family since the early 15th century.
 The present house was begun in 1797, and is currently the seat of the Shaw Stewart baronets.
 The family will be showing us around the house and sharing the challenges they face in securing the long term future of the house.
 After which we will be having afternoon tea in the splendid Drawing room.

 We will be meeting Harry Dunlop, Learning & Access Curator at St Mungo Museum of Religious Life & Art who will explore the issues relating to the displaying & interpreting of faith collections.